Starbucks Statistics 2026: Stores, Market Share & Employees

 Below's a breakdown of Starbucks’ store distribution by country, detailing company-operated versus licensed stores:

-Country | Company-operated stores | Licensed stores |
+| Country | Company-operated stores | Licensed stores |

-United States | 10,158 | 6,777 |
+| United States | 10,158 | 6,777 |

-China | 7596 | |
+| China | 7596 | |

-Korea | 0 | 1,980 |
+| Korea | 0 | 1,980 |

-Japan | 1,809 | |
+| Japan | 1,809 | |

-Latin America | 0 | 1,705 |
+| Latin America | 0 | 1,705 |

-Canada | 997 | 486 |
+| Canada | 997 | 486 |

-United Kingdom | 378 | 976 |
+| United Kingdom | 378 | 976 |

-Turkey | 0 | 722 |
+| Turkey | 0 | 722 |

-Taiwan | 0 | 571 |
+| Taiwan | 0 | 571 |

-Indonesia | 0 | 603 |
+| Indonesia | 0 | 603 |

-Thailand | 0 | 513 |
+| Thailand | 0 | 513 |

-Philippines | 0 | 479 |
+| Philippines | 0 | 479 |

 Source: Statista

-Starbucks' Market Distribution
+Starbucks Market Distribution

-In 2024, Starbucks operated 40,199 stores worldwide, with over 2,000 more international locations than in North America.
-The company's global footprint expanded immensely, growing from 29,324 stores in 2018 to 40,199 in 2024 a 37.09% increase.
+In 2025, Starbucks operates 40,990 stores worldwide, with over 2,000 more international locations than in North America.
+The company's global footprint expanded immensely, growing from 29,324 stores in 2018 to 40,990 in 2025, a 39.78% increase.

 By 2023, more than 53% of Starbucks stores were located outside the United States, with the Americas region, excluding North America, seeing a store count surge of over 300% from 2018 to 2023.
+However, in 2025, the percentage of Starbucks stores in North America will go down by 1% as shared by the corporation.

 Source: Statista